Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Results

 \subsection{The velocity anisotropy of the stellar halo}

 The velocity anisotropy parameter, $\beta$, quantifies the radial bias of stellar velocities.
-Previously, $\beta$ has been measured as a function of distance \citep{Cunningham2019, Bird2021, Han2024, Chandra2025a} largely suggesting that $\beta$ takes a value $\gtrsim 0.6$ throughout the outer MW halo.
+Previously, $\beta$ has been measured as a function of distance \citep{Cunningham2019, Bird2021, Han2024, Chandra2025a} largely suggesting that $\beta$ takes values $\gtrsim 0.6$ throughout the outer MW halo.
 In Fig.~\ref{fig7} we show the posterior distributions for the average velocity anisotropy, $\beta_0$, conditioned on the mean only, or mean \textit{and} dispersion velocity data, as yellow and blue curves, respectively.
-The red curve uses the mean and dispersion data, but removing spurious data points.
+The red curve uses the mean and dispersion data, but removing discrepant data points.
 The shaded regions show the $16^{\rm th}-84^{\rm th}$ percentiles.
 The uniform simulation prior is shown in grey.
 The expectation is that the velocity dispersion data is required to produce precise constraints on $\beta_0$.
-Indeed, this is what we see in Fig.~\ref{fig7} for the posteriors conditioned on dispersion data, returning a value $\beta_0 = 0.61 \pm 0.03$ after accounting for spurious data.
+Indeed, this is what we see in Fig.~\ref{fig7} for the posteriors conditioned on dispersion data, returning a value $\beta_0 = 0.68 \pm 0.02$ after accounting for discrepant data.
 This constraint is in agreement with previous measurements of the anisotropy \citep{Cunningham2019, Bird2021, Han2024}.
 Interestingly, the posterior conditioned only on the mean velocity data also prefers a higher anisotropy.
-Spherical Jeans models neglect first-order velocity moments, i.e., the mean velocities, under the assumption of dynamical equilibrium.
-For example, they assume there to be no net rotation, compression, or gravitational wakes.
-However, the infall of the LMC into the MW breaks this equilibrium assumption, making the mean velocities dynamically informative and potentially allowing them to constrain the velocity anisotropy.
-Such a consistently large value for the velocity anisotropy throughout the MW halo, combined with the dynamical influence of the LMC, can align stars on highly eccentric orbits to explain known local structures in the MW (Dillamore et al. \textit{in prep}).
+This slight preference can be understood \textbf{as} stellar haloes with different anisotropies naturally exhibiting different collective responses to a given perturbation e.g., via the interaction with the LMC \citep{Dillamore2026}.
+Moreover, such a consistently large value for the velocity anisotropy throughout the MW halo, combined with the dynamical influence of the LMC, can align stars on highly eccentric orbits to explain known local structures in the MW \citep{Dillamore2026}.